znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

     ##     liveness:key6 + acousticness:energy + valence:key6 + mode:key6 +
     ##     danceability:key8 + key8:explicitTRUE + valence:key8 + speechiness:key8

 We then used the Lasso model to assemble the best predictive model possible for streams.
-We used this method to select above two models.
-We didn't consider the interaction terms in model 3, while included the interaction terms in model 4.
+We used this method to select two models above.
+We did not consider the interaction terms in model 3, but included them in model 4.

-In the model 3, from the path plot below we could see that minimum AIC occurs at segment 8
+In the model 3, from the path plot below we could see that minimum AIC occurs at segment 8, where there are 6 coefficients in the model.

 <b> Figure1: Pathplot of Lasso (Model 3) </b>